 The helmet interior features Nylex brand fabric.
 It's plush, comfortable, and wicks moisture away from the head to keep you fresh during hotter months.
 Cooling within the CL-33 is improved by the ventilation system, which features four forward intakes to push air through the helmet quickly.
 Unfortunately, I still noticed considerable wind noise when riding, but not so much that the helmet is unusable (if it is grating, you always have the option of earplugs).

-The CL-33 is the ideal choice for summer rides, and if you're a fan of ¾ models with face shields, it might be your best motorcycle helmet under 200 dollars.
+The CL-33 is the ideal choice for summer rides, and if you're a fan of ¾ models with face shields, it might be your best cheap motorcycle helmet.

 This full face helmet from Vega is made from a thermoplastic.
 It's designed to be lightweight, but at 4.4 pounds it's a fair bit heavier than other helmets in the price range.
 The helmet seems sturdy, though not as reliable as a top of the line helmet.
 It has a tendency to scratch easily and also fit tighter than expected.
 At least it incorporates a dual-density EPS foam to increase its shock dispersing abilities.
 The chin strap is also more than adequate.
 It's a D-ring system that stays in place quite well.